pmcollins/gumdrop/gumdrop.sql/README.md

 ### Discussion

-Notice that Selectors and Inserters are set up separately.
-This because a `Selector` is a general purpose concept.
-A given Selector may not select all columns, it may not select from a real table, or it may select from multiple tables via a join.
+Notice that selectors and inserters are set up separately.
+This because inserting and selecting often have very different scopes.
+The scope of an insert is usually just that of a single table, whereas the scope of a select typically ranges from requiring multiple tables to just a column subset of a single table.
+A `Selector`, therefore, is defined independently so that it may either select from just a few columns, select from something other than a real table, or select from multiple tables via a join.